 - 1 bay leaf

-- Add 1 and ½ Tablespoon of salt, crushed garlic, sage, parsley, thyme, rosemary, black peppers and bay leaf.
+- Add 1 and 1/2 Tablespoon of salt, crushed garlic, sage, thyme, rosemary, oregano, black peppers and bay leaf.

 - Remove large chunks of carrot, celery and onions and set aside.